Skip to content

 Common terms in one place

-A short reference for the words that appear most often in this site and in the app.
-Bookmark this section — it is meant to be skimmed, not read.
+A quick reference for the terms that come up most often on this page and in the app – meant for skimming, not for reading through.

 Tonic

-The home note of a key — the pitch a melody resolves to and feels finished on.
+The home note of a key – the note a melody resolves to.
 In C major the tonic is C.

 Dominant

-The fifth scale degree, and the chord built on it.
-The dominant chord (V) has the strongest pull back to the tonic.
+The fifth degree (V).
+The dominant chord pulls back most strongly to the tonic.

 Subdominant

-The minor key that shares the exact same notes as a given major key.
-C major and A minor are relatives.
+The minor key with exactly the same notes as a major key.
+C major and A minor are relative keys.

 Enharmonic

-Two different names for the same pitch — F♯ and G♭ sound identical on a piano but are spelt differently depending on the key.
+Two names for the same pitch – F♯ and G♭ sound identical but are notated differently depending on the key.

 Diatonic

 Belonging to the seven notes of a key.
-A diatonic chord uses only those seven notes; a chromatic chord borrows from outside.
+A chromatic chord borrows notes from outside it.

 Triad

-A three-note chord built by stacking two thirds: root, third, fifth.
-Major and minor triads are the foundation of harmony.
+A three-note chord made of two stacked thirds: root, third, fifth.

 Inversion

-The same chord with a different note on the bottom.
-C–E–G is root position, E–G–C is first inversion.
+The same chord with a different note in the bass.
+C–E–G is root position, E–G–C the first inversion.

 BPM